dimonomid/docker-quick-ref/README.md

 cases when the user believes that LaTeX knows better.
 This was not the case here, since I had to pack lots of stuff in two pages, and I had to fight with LaTeX a lot, rather than embracing it.
-If anyone knows how to structure the document better, your comments are appreciated.
+If anyone knows how to structure the document better, your comments / PRs are appreciated.

 ## Build